Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: On Witten's formula for the symplectic volume of the moduli space of flat connections

-as claimed. \end{proof} \begin{Rem} It is worth noting why our formula \ref{Witten_vs_Heller} for the symplectic volume coincides with Witten's formula: First of all, we restrict to the weights $\rho_0,..,\rho_3$ satisfying the Biswas conditions.
-Therefore, the moduli space $\mathcal M$ is non-empty.
-Then, well-known identities for the dilogarithm function (see \cite{Z} and the references therein) show the equivalence of both formulas.
+\begin{Rem} It is worth noting that our formula \eqref{Witten_vs_Heller} for the symplectic volume coincides with Witten's formula up to a normalization constant of $4 \pi^2$.
+Since we restrict to the weights $\rho_0,..,\rho_3$ satisfying the Biswas conditions \eqref{Biswas_criterion}, the moduli space $\mathcal M$ is non-empty.
+We can assume without loss of generality that $\rho_0\leq \rho_1 \leq \rho_2 \leq \rho_3.$ Witten's formula gives: